Thursday, February 27, 2025

 Artists dressed in barrettes and suit jackets smoking rolled cigarettes

-and drinking wine late into night until no one was walking home.
+and drinking wine late into night, until no one was walking home.

 Yet these brilliant intellectuals never stopped to ask